 - PSELDBG.

-- CTRL.TRACE\BUSY = 1, that indicates a trace write is in progress.
+- CTRL.TRACE BUSY = 1, that indicates a trace write is in progress.

 - CTRL.RUN = 1.

 - ITCTRL.IME = 1.

-ITCTRL.IME = 1 is used to assert ELAQACTIVE so that ELACLK continues to run when integration mode is enabled, to avoid clock gating during integration test of the pulsed signals on CTTRIGIN and EXTTRIGIN.
+ITCTRL.IME = 1 asserts ELAQACTIVE so that ELACLK continues to run when integration mode is enabled, to avoid clock gating during integration test of the pulsed signals on CTTRIGIN and EXTTRIGIN.